Notes to the consolidated financial statements (IFRS)

 ACCOUNTING POLICIES FOR THE CONSOLIDATED ACCOUNTS

-Tieto Corporation is a Finnish public limited company organized under the laws of Finland and domiciled in Helsinki.
+Tieto Corporation (business identity code 0101138-5) is a Finnish public limited IT service and software company organized under the laws of Finland and domiciled in Espoo: Keilalahdentie 2-4, 02101 Espoo, Finland.
 The company is listed on NASDAQ Helsinki and Stockholm.
-The Board of Directors approved the consolidated financial statements to be published on 2 February 2017.
+The Board of Directors approved the consolidated financial statements to be published on 6 February 2018.
 According to the Limited Liability Companies Act, the shareholders have the right at the Annual General Meeting to approve, disapprove or change the consolidated financial statements after the publication.

 Basis of preparation and accounting principles for the consolidated financial statements

 Basis of preparation

 These consolidated financial statements of Tieto Corporation are prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
 The consolidated financial statements are presented in millions of euros and have been prepared under historical cost conventions, unless otherwise stated in these accounting policies.

 New and amended standards adopted by the Group